wavemotion-dave/Excalibur/manual.md

 For example, the equation 45.2 + (6 / 2.98) \* 44.33

 You would enter 6, enter 2.98 and press the Divide key.
 Enter 44.33 (which pushes the result of the previous divide up to the Y register) and press the multiply key.
 Once again, the result is in the X register.
 Enter 45.2 and press the plus key.
 The result is the final result of the equation above.

+# Excalibur Settings

+The File/Settings menu item brings up a dialog box to display common Excalibur settings.
+They are:

+**Angle Mode:** Degrees, Radians, Gradients

+**Tax Constant:** Constant for calculating Tax (see Business Key Layout)

+**Numlock****:** You can have the numlock key active on entry or you can tell Excalibur not to change the numlock state.

+**Comma Display:** On or off.
+Determines if you want commas shown on numbers greater than 1000.

+**Key Settings:** For you die-hard HP fans you can have your choice of key labels for exponents and change sign.

+**Comma Format:** Allows the user to swap decimal points and commas in the display.
+This is done for some international users who require the XXX.XXX,yy format instead of the XXX,XXX.yy format.

+**Tool Tips:** Configures tool-tips on or off.
+By default (you can turn it on and off in the Settings dialog box) each function key outside of the typical numbers and ordinary arithmetic operations has a tool tip associated with it.
+If you rest the mouse cursor over a button, the tool tip will show in a small window below the mouse cursor.
+The tool tip will tell you a the full name of the key (the key names are often abbreviated to save space).
+If you want more help on how to use a particular key, you can click the Help button then click any button to get a better description for that key.
+As a shortcut, you can right-click on any key for additional information (saves having to hit the Help key first).

+**Stack Options:**  This allows you to select the classic 4-level stack or the deeper 8-level stack (those stack values are off screen and are internally labeled as A, B, C and D).
+When the 8-level stack is chosen, some stack operations such as rotate up / rotate down and a few functions such as LCM and GCD still use the visible 4-level stack (which seemed most appropriate since these are operations carried out on the visible stack).
+All other operations use the 8-level stack, if chosen.
+In addition, traditionally the T register (in the 4-level stack) or the D register (in the 8-level stack) repeats when the stack is popped.
+You can override this default behavior by selecting "Zero Fill Pop" which will fill a zero at the back end of the stack on a pop operation.
+You can select "Show X Min" to show the current X value when the main Excalibur window is minimized to the task bar.
+You can select an RPL method of entry where the X register is not duplicated.
+Lastly, you can select “Clear On Exit” to clear the stack when Excalibur closes (normally all stack values are preserved from the last run… registers are always preserved until explicitly cleared).

+**Pause/Trace Delay:** This controls the number of milliseconds (1000 milliseconds = 1 second) of delay between program trace steps (using FWD) and also how long the PAUSE command will wait.
+This is only useful if you are programming Excalibur.